For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 Sunset Boulevard runs past notable sites including UCLA, Hollywood High School, the headquarters of the Directors Guild of America and several well known nightclubs including The Viper Room.
 The historic “theatre district” which features a number of blocks of live theatre houses is also along Sunset.

-The residential areas above the Sunset Strip contain some of the most exclusive and secluded homes in Los Angeles (not to mention stunning views on clear days and yes there are clear days over Los Angeles!).
-Sunset also runs next to the fancy Bel Air district, behind UCLA and close to the entrance of the Playboy Mansion.
+The residential areas above the Sunset Strip contain some of the most exclusive and secluded homes in Los Angeles (not to mention stunning views on clear days and yes there are plenty of clear days over Los Angeles!).
+Sunset also runs next to the fancy Bel Air district, behind UCLA and close to the entrance of the former Playboy Mansion.

 Wilshire Boulevard is one of the largest and most well known of the LA Boulevards.
 It is named after Henry Wilshire a farmer, real estate developer and gold miner.
 What is now part of Wilshire used to run through his grain fields in merely the 1890’s.
 If only he could see it now!
 It runs all the way from Santa Monica, crosses under the 405 Freeway near Westwood and UCLA (can be extremely congested in this area) and then runs past Beverly Hills.
 It continues east and heads through Korea Town before turning south and ending right in downtown Los Angeles.